RoRooms/RoRooms/docs/explanation.md

 sidebar_position: 2
 ---

-# What is RoRooms?
+# What is Rorooms?

-RoRooms is an all-in-one framework and network for social experiences, providing both social features, and a universal network of worlds.
+Rorooms is an all-in-one framework and network for social experiences, providing both social features, and a universal network of worlds.

 ## Goals 🎯